Lilith2/Butter-squad-dma/README.md

 - No Recoil, No Spread, No Sway ALL IN ONE feature (credits Lilith2) Gun model will still look lively and correct but all shots are pin point perfect to original Point of Aim.

 Crossed out means I haven't verified how bugged or jank it is.
 Butters coded this haphazzardly and introduced many chances to crash the game client.
 In most cases, his features don't even work.

-~~
-- Rapid Fire: Customize fire rates for any weapon
+~- Rapid Fire: Customize fire rates for any weapon~
-- Infinite Ammo: Never run out of ammunition
+~- Infinite Ammo: Never run out of ammunition ~
-- Quick Swap: Instantly switch between weapons
+~- Quick Swap: Instantly switch between weapons ~
-- Extended Interactions: Interact with objects from greater distances
-- Speed Hack: Control and boost player movement speed
-- Suppression Control: Tweak or disable suppression effects
-- Base Shooting: Enable weapon use within the main base
-- Quick Zoom: Instantly zoom in on targets
+~- Extended Interactions: Interact with objects from greater distances ~ ~- Speed Hack: Control and boost player movement speed ~ ~- Suppression Control: Tweak or disable suppression effects  ~ ~- Base Shooting: Enable weapon use within the main base  ~ ~- Quick Zoom: Instantly zoom in on targets  ~
-- Air Stuck: Hover mid-air while remaining invincible and able to deal damage
-- Collision Toggle: Modify or disable player collision
-- Full Auto Override: Force any weapon into full-auto mode
+~- Air Stuck: Hover mid-air while remaining invincible and able to deal damage  ~ ~- Collision Toggle: Modify or disable player collision  ~ ~- Full Auto Override: Force any weapon into full-auto mode ~ ~- No Camera Shake: Disable all screen shake effects~
-- No Recoil: Eliminate weapon kickback
-- No Sway: Remove weapon sway when aiming
-- No Spread: Ensure perfect bullet accuracy
-- No Camera Shake: Disable all screen shake effects
-~~

 ## Usage
 1. Clone the repository.